MlHsieh/AEPH-input-guide/README.md

   - **x0, y0**: center of the ellipse
   - **a, b**: lengths of half major and minor axes.
   - **start_angle, end_angle**: range of the ellipse parameter $\psi$, in degrees.
+  - **nPts**: total number of points on the arc, end points included.
   - **slant_angle**: rotation angle of the curve, counterclockwise from positive x1-axis.

 - **Slanted polygon-like curve**